felipepalaciof/Archimedes-Local-AI-Agent/README.md

 ## Knowledge & RAG

 Archimedes separates durable knowledge from imported source documents, and both are searchable through QMD, but have different ownership and update paths.
 The Obsidian vault is a human-readable knowledge base, and File RAG is an ingestion pipeline for original documents.
-The two should not be collapsed into one undifferentiated memory folder.

 **Memory & Knowledge Layers**